 Covering the Cost of a NICU Stay

 When a baby requires care after birth, they will be transferred to the Neonatal Intensive Care Unit, or the NICU.
-Babies may require a NICU stay if they were born prematurely, had problems during delivery, or experienced complications after birth.
+A baby may require a NICU stay if they were born prematurely, had problems during delivery, or experienced complications after birth.

 Many families begin financial planning to prepare for the costs associated with pregnancy and childbirth ahead of time.
 Being aware of financial options and supports available to you ahead of time can help ease your mind, even if your child doesn’t require a NICU stay after birth.